 - Amazing leftovers – Slow cooker soups always make for great leftovers.
 This white chicken chili can be stored in the fridge for up to four days.

-- High protein – With chicken breasts and two types of beans, this easy crockpot white chicken chili is packed with hearty ingredients and will keep you full and satisfied all day.
+- High protein – With chicken breasts and two types of beans, this easy white chicken chili crockpot recipe is packed with hearty ingredients and will keep you full and satisfied all day.

 - Perfect freezer meal – Soup is a great make-ahead and freeze meal.
 This easy white chicken chili can be stored in the freezer for up to 6 months.